Tom’s Bike Trips

 Bikepacking Armenia (2019)

-In September 2019 I led a group of riders the length of Armenia to test a newly designed off-road route across the country.
-Check out the photo gallery or read about the bike I built for this ride.
+In September 2019 I led a group of riders the length of Armenia to test a newly designed off-road route across the country, riding an upcycled bikepacking bike I built especially for the trip.

 The Length Of England Without Any Money (2014)

 Is it possible to live and travel without any money whatsoever?
-Three weeks and 700 miles from Land’s End to Edinburgh says yes.
-Start here.
+Three weeks and 700 miles from Land’s End to Edinburgh on a scrapyard touring bike say yes – but this remains the hardest ride I’ve ever done.

 The River Karun from Source to Sea (2014)

-In the spring of this year, Leon McCarron and I attempted to follow Iran’s longest river from one end to the other by any means, resulting in a challenging, eye-opening journey.
-Photo essays here.
+In the spring of 2014, Leon McCarron and I attempted to follow Iran’s longest river from one end to the other by any means (including by bicycle), resulting in a challenging, eye-opening journey.
+Afterwards, we made a feature-length documentary film to share this rare experience of travel in the Islamic Republic.

-My brother and I spent two months riding from Vancouver to San Francisco via British Columbia, Washington, Oregon and California.
-Read the live blog from the start.
+My brother Ben and I spent two months in the spring of 2012 riding from Vancouver to San Francisco via British Columbia, Washington, Oregon and California, mostly following the ACA West Coast route – but with a few adventurous detours.

 Norway & Sweden In Winter (2011)

 I spent February 2011 riding 1,600km through Norway and Sweden, from Oslo to the Arctic Circle and beyond.
-Taking on a solo bike trip in an extreme climate – with temperatures down to ‑33°C – proved to be a fascinating, challenging and fulfilling experience.
-Read more…
+Taking on a solo bike trip in an extreme climate – with temperatures down to ‑33°C – proved to be a fascinating and fulfilling experience, but not without a few tough lessons.

 Across Outer Mongolia (2010)

-A two-man journey across the sparsely-inhabited steppe and mountains of central and northern Mongolia.
+Together with my long-time riding partner Andrew, we made a self-supported bicycle journey across the sparsely-inhabited steppe and mountains of central and northern Mongolia.
 Wild, epic spaces and cross-country, off-road navigation characterised the riding — a truly spectacular place to cycle.
-Read more…

-During 2009 I cycled solo from Turkey to Iran.
-To make things interesting, I decided to take the scenic route – via Djibouti.
-Read more…
+During the first half of 2009 I cycled solo from Turkey to Iran.
+To make things interesting, I decided to take the scenic route – via Syria, Jordan, Egypt, Sudan, Ethiopia, Djibouti, Yemen, Oman, and the UAE.

 The Caucasus & Iran (2008)

-After cycling through the coldest winter in Georgia for 25 years, I headed, now alone, for Yerevan.
+After cycling through the coldest winter in Georgia for 25 years, I headed alone for Yerevan.
 I planned to stay for about 3 days.
-I ended up living there for 9 months before cycling to Iran.
-Read more…
+I ended up living there for 9 months before continuing to Iran.
+Long story…

 Europe & The Near East (2007)